- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 Let’s walk through what’s happening just before the surgical show kicks off.

-🚧 First on the checklist, the nurses will set up a drape, kind of like a magical curtain, right below your chest.
+🚧 First on the checklist, the nurses will set up a drape, right below your chest.
 This isn’t just for aesthetics; it marks the sacred “sterile zone.”
 Although everything in the OR should be sterile, your partner and support people should stay on the side by your head.

-Another cool drape fact: You can request a drape with a clear window so you get to peek at your little superstar the moment they arrive. 🌟🍼
+Another cool drape fact: You can request a drape with a clear window so you get to peek at your little one the moment they arrive. 🌟🍼

-❄️ Next up, the anesthesiologist – the keeper of your comfort!
-They’ll give you one last check to make sure you’re feeling absolutely nothing where you shouldn’t.
+❄️ Next up, the anesthesiologist – They’ll give you one last check to make sure you’re feeling absolutely nothing where you shouldn’t.
 Pain shouldn’t exist any more.
 You know when your leg falls asleep?
 You know it’s there, you can kinda sense it, but it’s not the same?
 It will feel a lot like that – minus any tingling sensations.

 📣 Last is a little roll call! 🗣️ Before surgery starts, everyone will go around the room, state their name and their role during the surgery.
 Everyone has a reason for being in the room – this is a final check to make sure every job is filled.